-If you are not married, you may designate anyone as beneficiary to receive payment from the Plan if you die before you begin to receive your benefit.
-Unless you marry, your beneficiary will not change until you designate a new beneficiary.
+If you are not married, you may designate anyone as beneficiary who will receive a payment from the Plan if you die before you begin to receive your benefit.
+Unless you marry (or remarry), your beneficiary will not change until you designate a new beneficiary.

-If you are married, Federal law requires that your spouse automatically becomes the mandatory beneficiary of your Plan benefit.
-This is true even if you had previously designated someone else as beneficiary; thus, any beneficiary designations you may have made before you were married will be revoked.
+If you are married (or remarry), Federal law requires that your spouse automatically becomes the beneficiary of your pension benefit under the Plan.
+This is true even if you had previously designated someone else as beneficiary.
 You may designate someone other than your spouse as beneficiary only if your spouse agrees and the consent is in writing and is witnessed by a notary public.
 Your BA can provide you with the proper forms for this purpose.